 Classes and Workshops

-The Waniyetu Wowapi Lakota Arts Institute currently offers programming in fine art, graffiti and street art, and traditional Lakota arts.
+The Waniyetu Wowapi Lakota Youth Arts and Culture Institute currently offers programming in fine art, graffiti and street art, and traditional Lakota arts.
 Our long-term vision includes music and movement, commercial arts, full internships/peer mentor program.
 Learn more about the Classes and Workshops offered.

-The Waniyetu Wowapo Lakota Arts Institute instructors include both national and local/traditional artists.
+The Waniyetu Wowapi Lakota Youth Arts and Culture Institute instructors include both national and local/traditional artists.
 Learn more about the instructors.

 The Cheyenne River community chose the name for CRYP’s free, public art park, christening it “Waniyetu Wowapi.”
 Translated from Lakota, it means “Winter Count”—a year period, from snow to snow, written on something flat.
 The winter count is how the Lakota Nation traditionally recorded its history, so it was a fitting name for our 5-acre park.
 Learn more about the Art Spaces.